Thank you for subscribing

 Up to 50 per cent of your household’s energy use goes towards heating and cooling, according to the Australian Government’s Department of Climate Change, Energy, the Environment and Water (DCCEEW).
 As you can imagine, decreasing your heating/cooling costs will dramatically reduce your energy bill.

-If you use climate control, like a split-system, set the temperature between 18°C and 20°C in winter.
+If your rental property has a reverse-cycle air conditioner (aka a split-system) set the temperature between 18°C and 20°C in winter.
 Every degree hotter may increase energy use by 5 to 10 per cent.
 Close all windows and shut doors to rooms that you aren’t using for maximum efficiency.

 One of the easiest ways to lose heat in the home is from the gaps under your doors or around your windows.
 Davies recommends working out where you’re losing heat from your house by using your hands: “walk around, place your hand near your doors and windows, and feel whether there is airflow sucking warm air out or letting cold air in.”
-Use a draught stopper (‘door snake’) to prevent air leakage under doors, and draught-seal any gaps or cracks around doors, windows, skirting boards, skylights and cornices – but make sure to check with your landlord or property manager before fitting any weather seals or covers.
+Use a draught stopper (‘door snake’) to prevent air leakage under doors, and draught-seal any gaps or cracks around doors, windows, skirting boards, skylights and cornices.
+Draughtproofing measures like weather seals and caulking gaps are considered reasonable changes - renters are required to ask the rental provider's permission to carry out these changes but the rental provider cannot refuse without a good reason.

 You can also ‘zone off’ parts of your house to mitigate warm air loss in open plan homes or down hallways.
 If your living room leads to hallways or other open doorways, grab a telescopic curtain pole from a hardware shop and close off the space with curtains that don’t need to be permanently fixed in place.
 “Restricting airflow like this totally changes the ambient temperature in your now-smaller space,” Davies says.